-The GluA1fl floxed exon 11 allele allows deletion of the sequences encoding the glutamate receptor transmembrane domain ion channel pore in cells/tissues expressing Cre-recombinase.
-These mice are useful in applications related to the study of behavioral, social and cognitive abnormalities, hippocampal synaptic transmission/plasticity, nociception, as well as neuropsychiatric disorders such as schizophrenia and depression/mania.
+The GluA1fl floxed exon 11 allele allows deletion of the sequences encoding the glutamate receptor transmembrane domain ion channel pore in cells/tissues expressing Cre recombinase.
+These mice are useful in applications related to the study of behavioral, social and cognitive abnormalities, hippocampal synaptic transmission/plasticity, nociception and short and long term memory, as well as neuropsychiatric disorders such as schizophrenia and depression/mania.

 The GluA1fl floxed allele (also called GluR1flox, GluR-A2lox, or AQ-2lox allele) has loxP sites flanking exon 11.
 Homozygous mice are viable and fertile.
 When bred to mice that express Cre recombinase, the resulting offspring will have the glutamate receptor transmembrane domain ion channel pore deleted in cre-expressing tissues.
 These GluA1fl mice may be useful in generating tissue-specific AMPA-type glutamate receptor deletions.
 Specific examples are described below.

 When GluA1fl mice are bred to a strain expressing Cre recombinase in germ-line or embryonic tissues, the resulting mice are useful in studying the pan deletion of glutamate receptor function.
 GluA1 knockout mice are also distributed from The Jackson Laboratory Repository as Stock No. 019011.

 When GluA1fl mice are bred to a strain with Cre recombinase in parvalbumin-expressing cells (see Stock Nos.
 012358, 010777, 008069), the resulting mice allow studying interneurons and hippocampus function.